William Dutton Hayward

 William Dutton Hayward (August 31, 1815 – July 10, 1891) was an American farmer and politician who was the founder and namesake of the city of Hayward, California.

 Biography

 Hayward was born in 1815 and raised on a farm near Hopkinton, Massachusetts.
 In 1836, he moved to Georgetown, Massachusetts, where he remained for ten years working in a shoe factory.
 He was married in 1836 to Louisa Bartlett (born Lois-White Bartlett).
 Their daughter Sarah Louise Hayward was born in 1838.
-His wife died died in 1840.
+His wife died in 1840.

 California Gold Rush

 Hayward moved to California via the Strait of Magellan in 1849 to the gold fields.
 He supported himself while mining for gold.
 However, he eventually returned to the San Francisco Bay Area.
 He squatted temporarily on Guillermo Castro's ranch, in Palomares Canyon.
 Castro tried to evict him, but Hayward persuaded him to let him stay and made Castro a pair of boots.
 Castro decided to hire him after seeing the quality of the boots.